 SHAZAM! is a breath of fresh air.
-Not because it’s the first really good DC comics movie this decade (step forward WONDER WOMAN) or the first fun DC comics movie this decade (step forward AQUAMAN) but because it’s the first earnest DC comics movie this decade.
+Not because it’s the first really good DC comics movie this decade (step forward WONDER WOMAN) or the first fun DC comics movie this decade (take a bow AQUAMAN) but because it’s the first earnest DC comics movie this decade.

 Foster kid Billy Batson (Asher Angel) is deemed worthy by a wizard to wield an extraordinary power.
 By saying “Shazam” he transforms into a muscled superhero (Zachary Levi) with the power of six mythological figures.
 With forces of evil gathering, can Billy harness and control his new powers in time to defend his nearest and dearest?

-There’s an explicit hat-tip to BIG, because of course there is.
-Also ROCKY is part of the film’s DNA what with its Philadelphia setting and working-class against-the-odds story.
+Look out for a pleasing but expected explicit hat-tip to BIG, and ROCKY is also part of the film’s DNA what with its Philadelphia setting and working-class against-the-odds story.
 The film features what might be the best superhero joke since those muggers debated lifting Batman’s wallet to check his ID.
 It’s a situation I’m astounded has never been exploited for humour before (I don’t think).
 Not spoiling it, but it’s to do with superhero/supervillain proximity in their titanic final battles.

 Shazam! (is that exclamation point becoming tedious yet? (!)) is that rare superhero movie that gets better as it goes on.
 Most, even the really good ones, tend to tail off.
 While I really enjoyed all the character building and most of the larky training montages, what the film becomes and how in its final stretch is truly something special.
 I’m not going into any more specifics at the moment because it’s not in any of the trailers.
 They also seem to have fun with teasing another dreary hero fight in the dark before relocating to the most brightly lit setting imaginable – the fairground.